- Gender and Relationships»

-How to Coexist with Someone You Don't Like
+How to Coexist When You Don't Like Each Other

-Maybe you’re not even sure why, but you feel slightly queasy when you see that person, hear his name, or (God forbid) watch him walk into the room.
+Maybe you’re not even sure why, but you feel slightly queasy when you see the other person, hear his name, or (God forbid) watch him walk into the room.

-In a quiet moment, visualize you and that person seated in arm chairs facing each other.
+In a quiet moment, visualize you and the other person seated in arm chairs facing each other.
 Accept that the reason for your dislike, resentment, jealousy or any other negative attitude is purely speculative.
 Make the effort to discard your opinions.
 Then consider these three facts:

 - (1) There is something about that person you do not understand.

-- (3) Since lack of understanding is a sign of your human limitation, you are allowing your weakness or limitation to rob you of your oomph (energy and love of life).
-You want to change that.
+- (3) Since lack of understanding is a sign of your human limitation, you are allowing your human weakness to rob you of your oomph (energy and love of life).
+Decide to change that.

 By now, you’re ready to forgive yourself for sabotaging your own happiness.
 The next step is to transform the person, for your own sake, from the threatening figure of oomph destroyer to the friendly face of oomph builder.